 - You can use many online tools, like the one featured above (knowem.com) to grab all the available names for your brand on all the social websites you can.
 Think of it like building your own virtual real estate.

 - Setup key social media accounts for your business.
-Right now these include Facebook, LinkedIn, Instagram, Twitter, and Google Plus.
+Right now these include Facebook, LinkedIn, Instagram and Twitter.
 Don’t forget about Google My Business too!

 - Setup your blog.
 Blogs rank very well in search engines, which is a big reason why companies have them.
 Your blog posts can also provide a buffer in the search results against any negative content that’s written about your business.